Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Discussion

 We showcased the capabilities and predictive power of this framework on MoS$_2$ and h-BN monolayers.
 For MoS$_2$, we resolved photoinduced renormalizations of electronic and lattice properties, ultrafast carrier relaxation, hot-phonon dynamics, and displacive coherent phonon motion, highlighting the crucial role of scattering channels in setting the relevant time scales.
 For h-BN, we quantify photoinduced changes in the electronic, optical, and lattice responses in quasi-equilibrium after photoexcitation, demonstrating a fluence-dependent enhancement of screening and melting of excitonic features.
-Taken together, these results establish our approach as a versatile and quantitatively predictive platform for interpreting and guiding ultrafast experiments in semiconductors.
+Taken together, these results establish our approach as a versatile and quantitatively predictive computational platform for interpreting and guiding ultrafast experiments in semiconductors and related quantum materials, enabling first-principles investigations of nonequilibrium phenomena across a broad class of periodic systems.